 Look for the FCC mark or FCC compliance statement on the product label, usually printed on the charger’s rating plate.
 If the charger has Wi-Fi, Bluetooth, or cellular features, it should also display an FCC ID (for example: FCC ID: XXX-YYYY).
 You can verify this ID in the FCC Equipment Authorization database to confirm the product is properly authorized.

 We’ve grouped EV chargers based on the five main North American certifications (CSA, ENERGY STAR, ETL, FCC, and UL) to simplify your search.
 This structure helps you quickly see what each certification means, what it covers, and where it’s recognized, so you can avoid unnecessary comparisons and choose with confidence.
+Our Home EV Charger Certifications guide covers all five marks side by side with verification steps for each.

 We offer independent reviews and guides of EV chargers.
 The FCC is a regulatory authority of the United States government.
 We are not affiliated with or endorsed by the Federal Communications Commission.